SiteLetter vs UptimeRobot

 SiteLetter is the kind of tool you forget you're using, until your client thanks you for the report you didn't write.

 • 2-minute setup.
 Add a URL.
-We auto-discover pages, seed alerts, schedule reports.
+SiteLetter auto-discovers pages, seeds alerts, schedules reports.

 • No scripts to install.
-We monitor from the outside, like a real visitor.
+SiteLetter monitors from the outside, like a real visitor.

 • Cancel anytime.
 No credit card to start, no contract.